Jean Schramme: Congo Crisis

-During his time in Southern Rhodesia, Schramme had recruited several of the white British and South African settlers to come with him to fight for Katanga.
+During his time in Southern Rhodesia, Schramme had recruited several white British and South African settlers to come with him to fight for Katanga.
 In October 1961, Schramme took the town of Kisamba from the Congolese, proudly reporting his small unit had just routed two battalions of the Armée Nationale Congolaise, owing to their superior discipline.
-Schramme's claims to have taken Kisamba were not believed at first, leading him to ask if he should give Kismba back to the Armée Nationale Congolaise if they did not believe that his out-numbered force could had defeated two battalions on its own.
+Schramme's claims to have taken Kisamba were not believed at first, leading him to ask if he should give Kisamba back to the Armée Nationale Congolaise if they did not believe that his out-numbered force could have defeated two battalions on its own.
 Schramme was promoted to the rank of lieutenant.
-Following the final defeat of Katanga, in January-February 1963, Schramme led a force of about 400 Katangese gendarmes into Angola.
+Following the final defeat of Katanga, in January–February 1963, Schramme led a force of about 400 Katangese gendarmes into Angola.

 In 1964, the Simba rebellion erupted and the entire eastern half of the Congo was taken by the Simba rebels while the Armée Nationale Congolaise disintegrated.
 Believing that he needed the support of the West, the army commander, General Joseph-Désiré Mobutu persuaded President Joseph Kasa-Vubu to appoint Tshombe premier on 9 July 1964.
-Tshombe, who used had mercenaries extensively as the leader of Katanga brought back the same mercenaries that he had used to fight against the Congo to now fight for the Congo.
-Schramme was one of the mercenaries whom Tshombe recruited to fight for the Congo, crossing over from the Portuguese colony of Angola.
-Schramme commanded the Batabwa group, which operated independently of the Lunda group commanded by another mercenary, Ferdinand Tshipola, a sitatuion of affairs that owned to personal rivalries between Schramme and Tshipola than ethnic rivalries between the Batabaw and Lunda peoples.
+Tshombe, who had used mercenaries extensively as the leader of Katanga brought back the same mercenaries that he had used to fight against the Congo to now fight for the Congo.
+Schramme was one of the mercenaries whom Tshombe recruited to fight for the Congo, crossing over from the then Portuguese colony of Angola.
+Schramme commanded the Batabwa group, which operated independently of the Lunda group commanded by another mercenary, Ferdinand Tshipola, a state of affairs that owed to personal rivalries between Schramme and Tshipola than ethnic rivalries between the Batabaw and Lunda peoples.